kinshukk/devgrants/open-grant-proposals/open-proposal-opscientia.md

 User research with target audience (Distributed Archives for Neurophysiology Data Integration (DANDI) affiliated lab researchers) to understand data needs.

 **Method:**
-In dept 1:1 interviews with DANDI affiliated members (n=5)
+In-depth 1:1 interviews with DANDI affiliated members (n=5)

 **User research protocol:**
 - Obtain info about researcher (e.g. career level, experience with Web3 tools, etc) - these will be used to build user personas